 While Aspiriant doesn’t have a firm minimum investment requirement, it does say that most of its clients have portfolios of at least $1.5 million, and many of its services do cater to the wealthy.
 Plus, the firm does not publish a clear fee schedule, so it may be hard to know before you talk to a representative how much you can expect to pay — especially if you also want financial planning services, which the firm charges extra for on top of investment management.

-Before you make a decision on whether Aspiriant is right for you, make sure to do your research, compare your options and, perhaps most importantly, think carefully about your own financial situation.
+Before you make a decision on whether Aspiriant is right for you, make sure to do your research, compare your options and, most important, think carefully about your own financial situation.
 Be sure to research multiple firms to ensure you find the right advisor for you.